Bossiskeyboard/backplate-bakeneko60/README.md

 You can contact these people to manufacture the keyboard: https://www.instagram.com/gaojie.manufacturing.alva/, https://www.instagram.com/nash.prototype/ and https://www.instagram.com/wu.zamol/ if you are willing to pay the price of Al6063-T6 then i suggest you go with that for the case since it's what most endgame kb level use, if you want it to be budget level polycarbonate case or 6061 case

-if you are in the USA i suggest Rikkachet#2267 on discord
+if you are in the USA i suggest Rikkachet#2267 on discord to manufacture the kb